transferwise/pipelinewise/docs/connectors/taps/mysql.rst

 .. note::

-  This step is only required if you use :ref:`log_based`
+  This step is only required if you use :ref:`log_based` replication method.

 .. warning::